Steelcap/NSL-CompMod/README.md

 * Gorges can now control which tunnel will be replaced when they place their third tunnel by crouching while placing it
 * Gorge air friction reduced, and now depends on velocity
 * Gorge air control increased to 30 from 8
 * Gorge belly slide friction off-infestation increased to 0.2 from 0.1
+* **Reverted Lerk HP changes to vanilla**
 * Lerk P-Res cost increased to 20 from 18
 * Nerfed crush effectiveness on Lerk Spikes to 4.5% from 7%
 * Lerk spores moved to Biomass 7 from Biomass 4